arh91/MiAgenda-Firebase2.0/README.md

 - Firebase account (to set up Realtime Database)

 ## Installation
-1.Clone this repository:
+1. Clone this repository:

 ```sh
 git clone https://github.com/arh91/MiAgenda-Firebase2.0.git
 ```
-2.Open the project in Android Studio.
+2. Open the project in Android Studio.

-3.Add your Firebase configuration to the project:
+3. Add your Firebase configuration to the project:

 - Go to the Firebase console, create a new project, and set up Realtime Database.
 - Follow the instructions to integrate Firebase into your app, adding the google-services.json to your project.

-4.Run the app on an emulator or Android device.
+4. Run the app on an emulator or Android device.

 ## Usage
-1.Open the app.
+1. Open the app.
-2.Add clients and suppliers by entering their data in the appropriate fields.
+2. Add clients and suppliers by entering their data in the appropriate fields.
-3.View the list of all clients and suppliers.
+3. View the list of all clients and suppliers.
-4.Modify or delete entries as needed by selecting the respective option.
+4. Modify or delete entries as needed by selecting the respective option.
-5.The app automatically synchronizes data with the cloud in real-time.
+5. The app automatically synchronizes data with the cloud in real-time.

 ## Author